 But you don’t want to fill up on one thing.
 There are too many things to try to eat only one dish.
 I always look for the best chow mein or noodles.
 We’ve had Yakisoba that was incredible.
-This year we tried a Thai crispy chicken that was outstanding.
+We’ve tried a Thai crispy chicken that was outstanding.
 Spicy, saucy and crunchy – so good.

 How to Get There